MerryThe'sChristmasCollection

 "Fönster stjärna en verkligt strålande vacker julstjärna"

-(window star a truly glorious handsome Chrismas star)
+(window star a truly glorious handsome Christmas star)

 Harmonica system made of red paper